 The amount of time that a token should remain valid (in seconds).
 Drastically reducing this value may break long-running operations that involve multiple services to coordinate together, and will force users to authenticate with keystone more frequently.
-Drastically increasing this value will increase the number of tokens that will be simultaneously valid.
-Keystone tokens are also bearer tokens, so a shorter duration will also reduce the potential security impact of a compromised token.

-provider
+Drastically increasing this value will provider